sophieayn/sophieayn-datavis-portfolio/critique-by-design.md

 ### Engagement - Score 8/10
 This chart is relatively engaging; this may be due to the topic choice which is salient for every person.
 People care about their own happiness, and their home country, so they are interested to see how their country may compare to others.

+### Critique Conclusion + Data Explanation

+With my first look at this chart, I assumed each variable added up to a country' happiness score.
+The subtitle for the chart is "Explained by six factors," which furthered this assumtion.
+This is not what the graphic shows.
+This is the main shortcoming of the visualizaion.
+With its current set-up and variable labels, the visualization is not entirely truthful, intutitive, or complete.

+This chart shows the overall happiness score of each country.
+It also shows 6 different variables which the creators of the report believe explain happiness: Perceptions of corruption, generosity, freedom to make life choices, healthy life expectancy, social support, and log GDP per capita.
+Each of these variables were collected either through binary survey questions, or through accessible data (for GDP and life expectancy).
+The dystopia variable is part of the report's methodology and serves as a baseline, or ground 0, for each country.
+The visualization does not explain this data well.
+Even upon reading the report, I still have trouble fully understanding some of these variables - this is a problem.

 ## Step three: Sketch a solution